 Gold Standard also contains its own proprietary blend called “AstraGIN”, although the effectiveness of this is likely to minimal at just 25mg per serving.

 We don’t like this generally, because it means that it’s hard to tell if those ingredients will actually be effective, given that we don’t know how much of each substance is included.

 Interestingly, Platinum Pre Workout also includes a form of Cayenne Pepper called Capsimax.
-This surprised us a little bit, because Cayenne is usually more associated with fat burner supplements than pre workouts.
+This surprised us a little bit, because Cayenne is usually more associated with so-called ‘fat burner’ supplements than pre workouts.

-Still, we guess it makes sense because some people may want their pre workout to boost metabolism and encourage fat burning.
+Still, we guess it makes sense because some people may want their pre workout to help with more than just the standard things.

 Overall, both of these products contain some good things and some not-so-good things.
 We’re not hugely impressed by either.

-Most pre workout supplements on sale these days are pretty safe because they tend to only usual natural ingredients.
+Most pre workout supplements on sale these days are pretty safe because they tend to only usual solid ingredients.